Furniture & Home Improvement Ombudsman

 The Furniture & Home Improvement Ombudsman (FHIO), formerly The Furniture Ombudsman (TFO) is an independent not for profit organisation based in the United Kingdom.
 It specialises in alternative dispute resolution for customers of its members in the retail, furniture and home improvement industries.
 As a membership-based scheme, it also provides training and education services to its members which aim to raise standards, improve service and inspire consumer confidence.
-Kevin Grix, a non-practising barrister, was appointed the Chief Ombudsman in 2008.

 History

 Qualitas

 TFO was established after critical reports from the UK Office of Fair Trading regarding the furniture industry – a 1986 discussion paper, The Protection of Consumer Prepayments, and, in 1990, Furniture and Carpets - A report by the Director General of Fair Trading.
 This recommended industry reforms relating to: labelling, consumer buying advice, deposits, quality, delivery damage, and compliance with codes of practice.
 The report was also critical of the furniture industry stating:

 As a consequence, in 1992 several trade associations, in conjunction with manufacturers and retailers, formed the 'Furniture and Carpet Action Group' which became a company (limited by guarantee) and ultimately became 'Qualitas Furnishing Standards Ltd'.
 Contrary to representations made by the organisation it was not created by or in conjunction with the OFT; the OFT was merely a passive observer.

 Further OFT investigations led to several home improvement organisations agreeing to undertakings mandating their membership of a deposit protection scheme.
 The OFT agreed that a scheme proposed by Qualitas was acceptable; as a result, Tesco Kitchens & Bathrooms, B&Q, Moben, Kitchens Direct, MFI and Magnet became members of Qualitas in the early 2000s (decade).

 Originally based in central London, Qualitas struggled to gain traction in the industry, and was purchased by the Furniture Industry Research Association (FIRA) in the late 1990s and moved to FIRA's Stevenage office in Hertfordshire.